RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 ## Retrofitting the DD3 PCB

 As easy as it might sound, retrofitting the DD3 PCB is not trivial.
+There are multiple things to consider when findind a suitable place for the PCB:

+- Parallel cable length: the ribbon cable from the 1541 drive to the C64 is already short (to avoid data loss).
+If the PCB is placed close to the front of the drive the cable will be shorter.
+Also, if the PCB is rotated to that the ribbon cable connector faces to the side of the drive, the cable will be even shorter.
+- CPU cable interference: the large ribbon cable connecting the DD3 PCB to the CPU socket on the mainboard is susceptible to interference.

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)